top of page

 About This Website

 This website was created to fill a void for collectors and enthusiasts of vintage Pan Am posters.
 These posters have a passionate following and are regularly bought and sold at poster galleries and auction houses in the U.S. and around the world.
 Judging by increasing prices for vintage travel posters, interest and demand are growing strongly.
-With this demand, it’s not surprising that many articles and books include information on Pan Am posters.
-That said, until now, there has not been a complete catalog of all known Pan Am posters.
+Given this demand and interest, one can find many articles and books that include information on Pan Am posters.
+That said, until now, one could not find a complete catalog of all known Pan Am posters.

 Why This Archive Exists

-As a collector of vintage Pan Am posters, I found this gap frustrating.
-If I collected stamps, coins, baseball cards, or cars, I could easily analyze my collection within the context of other collections and all known items within the collecting world.
-That was not the case with Pan Am posters.
-This website is an attempt to build and maintain the world’s most complete catalog of known Pan Am posters and to make this resource available to all vintage poster collectors and fans of Pan Am.
+For collectors of Pan Am posters, this gap was frustrating.
+Collectors of stamps, coins, baseball cards, or cars can easily find authoritative catalogs or archives to help analyze their collections within the context of other collections, and all known items within the collecting world.
+That was not the case with Pan Am posters, so this website is an attempt to build and maintain the world’s most complete catalog of known Pan Am posters, and to make this resource available to all vintage poster collectors and fans of Pan Am.

 My Journey with Vintage Pan Am Posters